vuestorefront/vue-storefront/packages/core/docs/advanced/creating-custom-composable.md

 The example below shows how to implement composable bound to a single entity.
 If your composable is shared, you can remove the `id` parameter and its uses.

-:::warning Create `sharedRef` inside composable
+:::warning Only call `sharedRef` inside composable
 Be sure to create variables using `sharedRef` **inside** a wrapper function.
 Otherwise, you might have issues with reactivity or even leak state between the requests.
 :::